kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

                   - "jobConfig_post"
     ```

     The Render Templates tool can generate precommit and postcommit job definitions from a single jobConfig.
-The job defined in **jobConfigPre** and **jobConfigPost** can generate precommit and postcommit job definitions for a single job.
+The job defined in **jobConfigPre** and **jobConfigPost** generates precommit and postcommit job definitions for a single job.
 This type of config holds two additional lists of values named **jobConfigPre** and **jobConfigPost**, which hold values used for presubmit and postsubmit jobs, as well as two lists of Config Sets named **preConfigs** and **postConfigs**, which hold lists of global and local Config Sets used for presubmit and postsubmit jobs.

     ```yaml
     jobConfigs: